The most popular Mexican food: 35 authentic dishes

 This dish in its origins was also cooked underground for 4 hours.
 La birria is served on a soup bowl and is garnished with onion, cilantro, oregano, chili pepper, and lime.

-Its history of it is pretty interesting.
+Its history is pretty interesting.

-It is said that in colonial times when the Spanish started to bring farm animals, the goats’ population was growing exponentially with almost no control.
+It is said that in colonial times, when the Spanish started to bring farm animals, the goats’ population was growing exponentially with almost no control.

 That’s why they decided to start eating goats to survive.
 And that’s how the birria was born.